 Learn-to-Swim Level 6—Swimming and Skill Proficiency

-The objectives of this level are to refine strokes so participants swim them with more ease, efficiency, power and smoothness and over greater distances.
-Level 6 also introduces other aquatic activities and offers three options; Personal Water Safety, Fundamentals of Diving and Fitness Swimmer.
+The objectives of this level are to refine strokes so participants swim them with more ease, efficiency, power, smoothness, and over greater distances.
+Level 6 also introduces other aquatic activities and offers three options: Personal Water Safety, Fundamentals of Diving and Fitness Swimmer.
 These options focus on preparing participants for more advanced courses, such as the Water Safety Instructor course, or other aquatic activities, such as competitive swimming or diving.
 Instructor will customize this level to meet the objectives of the participants.
-Because of the variety this level offers, participants can repeat it to focus on different goals each time.
+Because of the variety this level offers, participants may repeat it to focus on different goals each time.

 Learn-to-Swim Level 6—Fundamentals of Diving